Senior User Experience Designer at Accenture - IT-Online

 Key Responsibilities:

 As a Product Designer in the CoE, you are a multi-skilled individual that is able to combine UX and UI capabilities to deliver value for businesses and their customers.
-The role requires foresight to produce sustainable outputs that can be tested, validated, and integrated into the daily lives of many.
+The role requires foresight to produce sustainable outputs that can be tested, validated, and integrated into the daily lives of millions across Africa.
 At all times you will assess the value of the designed experience and ensure a high level of craft within your work.
-You will have the chance to work across a broad range of projects that enable the business to scale, bring new products to market and delight customers.
+You will have the chance to work across a broad range of projects that enable the business to scale, bring new products to market, and captivate customers through powerful digital experiences.

 • Requirements elicitation